SummaryRead the full fact sheet

 Numerous studies have discovered that moderate morning sickness is associated with a reduced risk of miscarriage.
 However, prolonged vomiting (that leads to dehydration and weight loss) can deprive your child of proper nutrition and increase the risk of your baby being underweight at birth.

-If you have nausea and vomiting that will not stop, contact your doctor or midwife.
+If you have nausea and vomiting that will not stop, contact your GP (doctor) or midwife.

 Severe morning sickness (hyperemesis gravidarum)

 Severe morning sickness is known as hyperemesis gravidarum (HG), and can affect around one in 1000 pregnant women.
 The symptoms of HG include repeated vomiting, weight loss and dehydration.
 Treatment usually involves hospitalisation, and the administering of intravenous liquids and nutrition.

 The possible complications of untreated hyperemesis gravidarum include:

 - malnourishment of the fetus